Sereg20/Task_Center/S4HANA_Cloud_config/1 Maintain Communication Users/README.md

 As a result, you have all required Communication Arrangements data

-Proceed to the next step: [2 Maintain Communication User](https://)
+Proceed to the next step: [2 Create BTP Destination](https://github.com/Sereg20/Task_Center/blob/master/S4HANA_Cloud_config/2%20Create%20BTP%20Destination/README.md)